fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

   #.
 It is the Main panel
   #.
 You can found more information about DIRAC.

-The default is the 2.
+ The default is 2.
 You can change by clicking on the icons.

 **Desktop**

  It is the container which contains various applications on different desktops.

 Menu structure
 --------------

  Menu consists of two widgets:
    #.
 Desktops&Applications
    #.
 Settings